kingluo/pg_watch_demo/README.md

 -- delete items older than specific date delete from config where create_time < (EXTRACT(EPOCH FROM TIMESTAMP '2011-05-17 10:40:28.876944') * 1000)::bigint;

+-- retain only latest revision of all alive keys with alive as (
+	select r as revision from get_all('/routes/')
+)
+delete from config
+where not exists (
+    select 1 from alive where alive.revision = config.revision limit 1
+);
 ```

 ## incremental watch even after reconnected